dreygur/iAmLazy/README.md

 > I am too much lazy and also love to experiment with code or my system.
 So, the system usually goes wrong and I need to reinstall it.
-But after the installing process finishes my job starts.
+But after the installing process finishes, my job starts.
 I always have to customize and install the packages mannually.
 And it takes time from the reserved time for my sleep.
 _So, I somehow managed to write the scripts and helped me to be lazy_

 ### Requirements: